The Bankrate promise

 Your renters insurance policy may extend your liability coverage to cover injuries that your pet causes to others, although there are certain dog breeds that are frequently excluded from coverage.
 Exotic pets may also be excluded.
 If you are looking for health insurance coverage for your pet, you will need to purchase a pet insurance policy.

-No. Your renters insurance medical payments coverage only applies to your guests, and your liability coverage only provides financial protection for injuries and damages that you are found at fault for.
+No, your renters insurance policy will not pay for your medical bills if you hurt yourself.
+Your renters insurance medical payments coverage only applies to your guests, and your liability coverage only provides financial protection for injuries and damages that you are found at fault for.
 If you are injured on your property and your landlord is found at fault, their landlord insurance may provide coverage for your medical bills.
 Otherwise, you would need to have health insurance to cover your injuries.